abain-io/Project2/README.md

 Our web application provides a central area for most of what we need to manage the job hunt process.
 _It is not a job search tool._

-It is a Database for Companies, Contacts, Job Opportunities, Activities We wanted to take advantage of relational aspect of mySQL:
+It is a Database for Companies, Contacts, Job Opportunities, and Activities.
-“Please walk us through your resumé” . . . which resumé?
+We wanted to take advantage of the relational aspect of mySQL: “Please walk us through your resumé” . . . which resumé?
 Better identification and improved leverage of your network Better organization and efficiency
 Supports concentrating on the “Top 40” companies of your search